franciskershaw/festiviews/testing.md

 * User testing of the deployed site when close to completion.
 * Manual user story testing during and after the writing of the code.
 * Automated testing of the HTML and CSS files using the WC3 validators.
-* Automated testing of the JavaScript and Python files using JSHINT and PEP8 using PEP8 Online.
+* Automated testing of the JavaScript and Python files using JSHINT and PEP8 Online respectively.
 * Automated testing of the site's accessibility using the WAVE accessibility tool.
 * Automated testing of the site's general performance through Google's lighthouse feature.

 As per my previous project, I attempted to stick to agile principles by using Trello to make sure that the project was first built to its most simple iteration - breaking large sections of the code to be written into sprints, with those sprints further broken up into individual tasks to be completed.
-Each completed task would then usually be assigned to its own git commit so that I had the option to revert to working versions of the code if my game was to break for an unknown reason.
+Each completed task would then usually be assigned to its own git commit so that I had the option to revert to working versions of the code if my site was to break for an unknown reason.

 ## Table of Contents